1,500 farm union representatives from across India to come together at national convention | Headlines

 ''We have been protesting for nine months.
 It is not a short span of time.
 We want to include everybody, and representatives of farmer organisations from east, west, south and north... everybody will be here,'' Kohar added.

+According to a statement by the Samyukt Kisan Morcha, the convention will be aimed at ''intensification and expansion of an all India movement against the three black laws and legal guarantee of MSP of all crops''. ''The convention shall discuss a resolution on all issues of the farmers movement --repeal of all three pro-corporate farm laws, legal guarantee for MSP of all crops, repeal of Electricity Bill, 2021, no prosecution of farmers under the 'Commission of AQ Management in NCR and Adjoining Areas Bill 2021','' the statement said.

+The two-day event will see five sessions -- three on Thursday and two on Friday -- that will attempt to address the challenges faced by industrial workers, agriculture labour, rural poor and tribal people.
+Sessions revolving around women, students, youth and other sections of working people will also be part of the convention, the statement said.

-One of the major issues that will be up for discussion at the convention will be the farmers' upcoming 'mahapanchayat' in Uttar Pradesh's Muzaffarnagar on September 5.
+Delegates representative of organisations that work for the welfare of these sections will also be participating in the convention.
+One of the major topics that will be up for discussion will be the farmers' upcoming 'mahapanchayat' in Uttar Pradesh's Muzaffarnagar, Kohar said.

-''Our next strategy is the Muzaffarnagar 'mahapanchayat' on September 5, which will also be discussed at the convention.
+''Our next strategy is the Muzaffarnagar 'mahapanchayat' on September 5 which will also be discussed at the convention.
 Preparations for the 'mahapanchayat' are in full swing.
-I know that at least 5,000 vehicles will be travelling to Muzaffarnagar,” Kohar said.
+I know that at least 5,000 vehicles will be travelling to Muzaffarnagar,'' he said.

 On August 26, the farmers' protest against the three contentious laws will complete nine months since they first arrived at the Delhi borders.
-The farmers have been demanding the repeal of the three laws, which they are afraid will do away with the MSP system leaving them at the mercy of big corporations.
+The farmers have been demanding the repeal of the laws which they are afraid will do away with the MSP system, leaving them at the mercy of big corporations.

 Over 10 rounds of talks with the government that has been projecting the laws as major agricultural reforms have failed to break the deadlock between the two parties.

-While the Singhu border will be the central point of the national convention, gatherings will be organised in different parts of the country parallely.
+While the Singhu border will be the central point of the national convention, gatherings will be organised in different parts of the country parallelly.

-According to the farmers leaders, the visiting representatives from different states, including Kerala, Karnataka, Gujarat, and Tamil Nadu, will be provided accommodation at the Singhu border itself.
+According to the farmers leaders, the visiting representatives from around 20 states, including Kerala, Karnataka, Gujarat, and Tamil Nadu, will be provided accommodation at the Singhu border itself.

 ''We have been protesting constantly over the last nine months.
 This convention will also be a way to recall our struggle through the last nine months,'' said Rachpal Singh, another farmer leader.